 The Berkeley Reading Room, located directly beneath the Berkeley Library, houses the remainder of Berkeley’s vast literary collections and is the most popular site for those seeking to learn by osmosis.
 A quieter space for study and reflection is not to be found on campus.

 Both are available for use 24 hours a day and may be accessed with your ID.
 Books may be used without restriction, but they may not be removed without permission from the Head of College’s Office.

 The Swiss Room

 The Swiss Room is a sixteenth century transplant from Switzerland located right above the balcony in the Dining Hall.
 Warm and intimate, this beautiful all-wood room is full of history and ambience.
-The room is priceless and for preservation purposes, it is reserved for Berkeley Fellows and special college events approved by the Head of College.
+The room is priceless and, for preservation purposes and may be reserved by Berkeley Fellows.

 The Charles A. Walker Seminar Room is next to the Reading Room and is a gorgeous room where many of our Fellows hold classes.
 The room has been refurbished in honor of former Master, Charles A. Walker.

-The North Court Seminar Room is next to the Woodshop and is available for meetings through the Master’s Office.
+The North Court Seminar Room is next to the Woodshop and is available for meetings through the College Office.

 The Game Room

 The Game Room is in the basement of South Court next to the multipurpose room .
-Enjoy watching videos, playing pool, ping-pong, foosball, and games, chatting with friends, while enjoying a late night snack from the adjacent Bagel Bar.
+Enjoy watching videos, playing pool, ping-pong, foosball, and games, chatting with friends, while enjoying a late-night snack from the adjacent Buttery.